novi/Kunugi/README.md

 ```

-Stack your middleware to the app.
+Stack your middleware to the app and start your server.

 ```swift
 let app = App()